little-bear-labs/graphql-input-schema/README.md

 ## Usage

-The API is intended to be a drop in replacement for [graphql-tools](https://github.com/apollographql/graphql-tools) `makeExecutableSchema`.
+The API is intended to be a superset of `makeExecutableSchema` from [graphql-tools](https://github.com/apollographql/graphql-tools) `makeExecutableSchema`.
+Any option that can be passed into that function will also work here.
+This library is internally wrapping `makeExecutableSchema` after extracting information from the AST.

 NOTE: You must depend on both `graphql` and `graphql-tools`.
 They are peer dependencies.